PoCInnovation/Pool2023/Software/day03/Typescript/README.md

 ]
 ```

-To be Typescript compliant, you should create an [interface](https://www.typescriptlang.org/docs/handbook/interfaces.html)
+To be Typescript compliant, you should create [a type or an interface](https://www.typescriptlang.org/docs/handbook/2/objects.html)
 to correctly type your data 👀<br>
 As well, `req.query` is an object, so you will need to call a method
 to retrieves object's keys.